mpi-sws-rse/jmc/README.md

 Once the configuration parameters are set, call the `checker.check()` method to initiate the testing process.

 ## Limitations of JMC
-The current version of JMC is subject to the following limitations:
+The current version of JMC is an early release, and has many limitations:

 - Currently, JMC only accepts the `main` method as the entry point for the program.
-If your program does not contain a main method, you must create one to serve as the entry point for JMC.
+If your program does not contain a main method, you must create one to serve as the entry point for a JMC test.

-- Your program must utilize the Java Thread class to define and create threads exclusively.
+- Your program must use the Java Thread class to define and create threads exclusively.
 Thread creation must be accomplished by defining classes that extend the `Thread` class.
-Alternative methods, such as using the `Runnable` interface, Thread Factory, or any other means to create threads, are not permitted.
+Alternative methods, such as using the `Runnable` interface, Thread Factory, or any other means to create threads, are not supported.

 - Overriding the `run()` method of the `Thread` class as a lambda expression is prohibited.
 The `run()` method must be defined in the same class that extends the `Thread` class. using lambda expressions to instantiate threads is also prohibited.

 - Use of features from the `java.util.concurrent` package is not allowed.
 Only the `Thread` class may be used to create threads.
 Synchronization of threads can be achieved using the `synchronized` block and `join()` method.
+We also do not support additional concurrency interfaces such as `Executor`s or `Future`s.
-Utilizing any other features may lead to inaccurate results in the testing process.
+  Using any other features may lead to inaccurate results in the testing process.

 - Avoid using spin loops for synchronization purposes.

+We expect to handle these features in future releases.

 ## Running the Project